What is Accreditation?

 To achieve accreditation, a paramedic education program must comply with the CAAHEP Standards and Guidelines, which include:

-- Student Evaluation & Assessment that must be conducted on a recurrent basis and with sufficient frequency to provide both the students and program faculty with valid and timely indications of the student’s progress toward and achievement of key competencies, leading to safe clinical practice and public protection.
+• Student Evaluation & Assessment must be conducted on a recurrent basis and with sufficient frequency to provide both the students and program faculty with valid and timely indications of the student’s progress toward and achievement of key competencies, leading to safe clinical practice and public protection.

-- Fair Practices that are designed to protect the health and safety of patients, students, faculty, and other participants associated with paramedic education activities, including disclosure, nondiscriminatory, record-keeping, and other legal compliance requirements.
+• Fair Practices protect the health and safety of patients, students, faculty, and other participants associated with paramedic education activities, including disclosure, nondiscriminatory, record-keeping, and other legal compliance requirements.